-That’s the potted history, as of early 2021.
+That’s the potted history, as of 2022.
 Below is my original introduction to what inspired me to create this blog and why it is different to some other health sources on the internet.

 When I first set out to create this health blog, several years ago, in a world already full to the brim with health blogs and social media accounts sharing lifestyle tips, I had just an inkling of the unique angle that I had to offer, born of my particular way of looking at things very broadly (you could say, outside of their “box”).
 This instinct pushed me forward to get started on the project, even when I had so many doubts and only the vaguest idea of what I had to say.